konduri-sigmoid/Azure-Kubernetes-Service-with-Azure-DevOps-and-Terraform/03-Kubernetes-Fundamentals-with-kubectl/03-03-Deployments-with-kubectl/03-03-03-Rollback-Deployment/README.md

 ### Verify changes in each revision
 - **Observation:** Review the "Annotations" and "Image" tags for clear understanding about changes.
+- Annotations sections will show you the **kubectl** command which is used
 ```
 # List Deployment History with revision information
 kubectl rollout history deployment/my-first-deployment --revision=1